rj-ds/iDaaS-EventBuilder/README.md

 - Events are structures that are meant to lift up the POJOs and provide them a specific structure. <br/>
 - Pojos are the data object meant to be leveraged for ANY data building or parsing activity.

-## POM Files
-This project also contains a POM file to pull in needed third party libraries.
-The needed library is for org.apache.commons and it is leveraged to help us return toString() for all the pojos we deliver.

 # Scenario: Integration
 You can leverage this repository once you have cloned the repository locally through a local Maven install.